up button arrow

 LANDLORD BUILDING INSURANCE

-This type of landlord insurance covers the physical property that the insured is renting out.
+This type of landlord policy covers the physical property that the insured is renting out.
 Generally, this includes the house itself and the maintenance equipment on it.

 Landlord building protection covers the following: